idris-j/neobank-fintech-mobile-app/README.md

 Welcome to the Jeemo IO Mobile App!

 Name: Jeemo.io
-Dscription: Real-life implementation of a digital bank.
+Description: Real-life implementation of a digital bank.

 ## Features